panda-67/notivra_blog/src/content/bookOne/chapter-1/01-why-r-still-matters.md

 ---

-> *"To master R is not to memorize commands, but to see the grammar of thought hidden in data."*
+> *To master R is not to memorize commands, but to see the grammar of thought hidden in data.*